satodd1967/trail_finder/README.md

 ## Usage

-You will need to add your own api token to the code to make it usable.
+You will need to add your own api token to the code in a .env dotnev file to make it usable.
 Overuse of the gem will result in being denied access.

 ## Development